epidemian/advent-of-code-2023/README.md

 A very original puzzle.
 Part 1 was more about parsing and modeling the data we're working with, but nothing algorithmically challenging.
 And part 2 was the complete opposite.

 I felt very satisfied of coming up with a working non-sucky solution for part 2 in one sitting.
 Although i'm sure a more mathematically-oriented person could have approached this in a much more straightforward way.
 I was completely lost for quite a bit hehe.

+### Day 20: Pulse Propagation

+This puzzle was extremely... *puzzling*!
+Part 1 was easy enough to implement; no clever tricks.
+But part 2 was one of those hard puzzles that requires to understand the particular shape of the input, find patterns in it, and assume many things to find the solution.
+Or at least that's how i solved it.
+My implementation would *not* generalize to other inputs.
+See giant ["Note" comment](src/bin/day_20_pulse_propagation.rs#:~:text=Note:) on the code.

+### Day 21: Step Counter

+Another 2D grid puzzle.
+For part 1, i could've implemented some custom BFS-like algorithm to find the reachable tiles, but i went for the lazy solution and reused the Dijkstra's algorithm from the `pathfinding` crate and counted only the tiles with the same parity as the required number of steps.

+Part 2 was hard, and required some out of the box thinking.
+Once the connection between the astronomically large number of steps and the map size was noticed, and also the particular distribution of the walls in the map, it was a matter of thinking how to extrapolate the solution of small multiples of map sizes to the required size.
+Another one of these very-input-dependant solutions.
+Again, check [the code comments](src/bin/day_21_step_counter.rs#:~:text=fn%20extrapolate_reachable_tiles) for more clarification.

+### Day 22: Sand Slabs

+First 3D grid puzzle of AoC 2023!
+Fortunately, this wasn't as hard as the previous puzzles.
+Part 2 was an incremental complication over part 1, which actually allowed part 1 to be implemented in terms of the part 2 solution.
+Even though i was quite unfocused while doing it, it was a satisfying puzzles to solve :)